 When a customer's charge fails to process, Recharge will generally retry the charge later in the day, depending on the store setup.
 If the error relates to a payment error that must be manually retried, Recharge will follow the dunning/retry configuration of the store and only retry the charge on the configured schedule.

 Error types and retry settings

-Recharge retries the most common charge error types, but some charge errors must be manually retried due to payment processors' limitations.
+Recharge retries the most common charge error types, but some charge errors must be manually retried either due to configuration issues or the customer needs to be involved.
 The following table outlines which charge errors are retried versus charge errors that must be manually retried.

 Click to unhide/hide error types and retry settings

 Errors that automatically retry

 You can adjust your default retry intervals within the merchant portal.